airbytehq/terraform-provider-airbyte/docs/data-sources/source_s3.md

 - `legacy_prefix` (String) The path prefix configured in v3 versions of the S3 connector.
 This option is deprecated in favor of a single glob.
 - `name` (String) The name of the stream.
 - `primary_key` (String) The column or columns (for a composite key) that serves as the unique identifier of a record.
-- `schemaless` (Boolean) When enabled, syncs will not validate or structure records against the stream's schema.
+- `schemaless` (Boolean) Default: false
+When enabled, syncs will not validate or structure records against the stream's schema.
-- `validation_policy` (String) must be one of ["Emit Record", "Skip Record", "Wait for Discover"] The name of the validation policy that dictates sync behavior when a record does not adhere to the stream schema.
+- `validation_policy` (String) must be one of ["Emit Record", "Skip Record", "Wait for Discover"]; Default: "Emit Record" The name of the validation policy that dictates sync behavior when a record does not adhere to the stream schema.

 <a id="nestedatt--configuration--streams--format"></a>